Dwayne Bowe: 2007 season

+He was selected in the first round with the 23rd overall pick by the Kansas City Chiefs.
+Alongside his former teammates JaMarcus Russell and Buster Davis, the trio became the first quarterback/wide receiving group to be selected in the first round of the draft.
 On August 5, 2007, Bowe signed a five-year contract with the Chiefs, after holding out the first week of practice at training camp.

 Bowe scored on a pass from Damon Huard in the first half of the game against the Chicago Bears on September 16, 2007.

 In his rookie season, Bowe led all first-year receivers in receptions (70), yards (995), and touchdowns (6).
 His reception and yardage totals set franchise records for Chiefs' rookie receivers.
 Bowe also set the team's single-game rookie receiving record with 164 yards against the San Diego Chargers on September 30, 2007.

 2008 season

 In the season opener of the 2008 season, Bowe recorded five receptions for eighty–nine yards, but he also dropped 4 passes, including a game–winning catch in the endzone on first and goal.
 He went on to obtain 1,022 yards receiving and ended the season 4th in the NFL with 86 receptions.
-In his last game of the 2008 season Bowe gained 103 yards with 10 receptions.
+In his last game of the 2008 season Bowe gained 103 yards with 10 receptions in a loss to the Bengals.